{ Adopted on: 11 June 1975 }

 (3) Activities of any kind whatsoever in favor of political parties by judicial functionaries, military personnel in general and personnel of the security forces and civil servants, and the active support of the same by employees of bodies corporate of public law, public enterprises, and local authorities shall be absolutely prohibited.

-(1) The President of the Republic shall regulate the functions of the powers of the State.51 He shall be elected by Parliament for a term of five years, according to the procedure specified in Articles 32 and 33.
+He shall be elected by Parliament for a term of five years, according to the procedure specified in Articles

 (2) The office of the President shall be incompatible with any other office, position, or function.